HelmerDenDekker/HelmerDenDekker.github.io/docs/blog/imageresize.md

 You could set required output, like file-size or quality and achieve different results.
 For example, there are complaints about the image quality by the SkiaSharp package, but on the github issues you will find tricks to improve image quality.
 The scope of this test was to have comparable input, and compare the output of the packages.

 Instead of feeding input, it is possible to create similar output, for example filesize.
 And rerun this test and compare what package has the best quality for filesize.
 Or see what package could produce the best thumbnail with the settings available.
 There are lots of follow-up questions.

+I am grateful for the blogpost and code by Bertrand Le Roy, it was a great inspiration and timesaver.

 ## Follow up